BladeBoles/Beautiful-Vues-Client/README.md

 *Originaly built with the MEVN stack in <36 hours by Blade Boles, who had never seen Vue or MongoDB until the previous Monday.*

 Update (07/19/20): Did some tutorials on vuex and vue router over the last 2 days.
 Implemented what I learned with some basic routing and a store (with vuex).
 Added the ability to remove favorites.
-App is organized (although still very simple) more like a production app on the front end.
+App, although still very simple, is now organized and structured more like a production app on the front end.

 ## User Stories: